Updated: October 2015

-Home liability insurance often pays reasonable medical bills that are the result of an injury to a visitor that takes place within your home or on your property.
-With the high cost of health care these days, you can't afford to be burdened with paying the full cost of someone's recovery out of pocket.
-Even if that person has health benefits, you could be held responsible for the expenses if it's determined that the injury came as a result of your negligence — like if you failed to fix a broken step on your front porch, for example.
+Liability coverage may help pay for medical bills that result from a visitor's injury at your home — and help prevent you from paying those costs out of pocket.
+Even if that person has health benefits, you could be held responsible for the expenses if it's determined that the injury happened as a result of your negligence — like if you failed to fix a broken porch step, for example.

 Medical bills are one thing, but beyond that lies the possibility that you could be held responsible for any pain and suffering endured by a person who is injured in your home.
 If you're found legally responsible, liability coverage may help pay for the cost of a settlement against you.

 If someone is injured while on your property and that injury results in their inability to return to work, you may be found legally liable for the wages they lose as a result.
 Liability coverage may help prevent you from paying out of pocket in a situation such as this.